swiftlang/swift-evolution/NNNN-floating-point-protocols.md

   /// Combines `signBit`, `exponent` and `significand` bit patterns to produce
   /// a floating-point value.
-  ///
-  /// The bit patterns are masked before being assembled, clamping them to the
-  /// allowed range of the floating-point type. init(signBit: Bool,
+  init(signBit: Bool,
        exponentBitPattern: UInt,
        significandBitPattern: RawSignificand)